FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-new-term-request-recipe.md

 ## Main Objective

 Terms could be missing from public ontologies of choice.
 Where needed, new terms can be requested for these ontologies.
-The objective of this recipe is to provide a general guidline on how to request new terms, as well as to give some examples for specific ontologies.
+The objective of this recipe is to provide a general guideline on how to request new terms, as well as to give some examples for specific ontologies.

 Requesting new terms in public (biomedical) ontologies might be a structured, streamlined process or completely undocumented, depending on the actual ontology.
 Also, the process can take somewhere between days and up to a year, depending on the implemented release cycles of the target ontology.